- About FTA

 Who are we?

-The Foreign Trade Association (FTA) is Europe’s premier association for trade policy and global supply chains.
-FTA brings together over 1,200 retailers, importers, brand companies, and national associations to improve the political and legal framework for trade.
-Our members reflect the diversity of the retail sector in term of consumer goods, turnover and country of origin.
+The Foreign Trade Association (FTA) is Europe’s premier association for international trade policy and global supply chains.
+FTA brings together over 1,500 retailers, importers, brand companies, and national associations to improve the political and legal framework for trade.
+Our members reflect the diversity of the retail sector in terms of consumer goods, turnover and country of origin.
 By working together and taking a common approach, our members can have a greater impact than acting alone.

 We work with key interlocutors in Brussels, Geneva, member states and supplier countries to provide our members with the latest information, offer expert legal advice on international trade issues, provide unique platforms to share best practices and house an excellent social compliance system.